 - Step 2: Add the cream, sugar and lemon zest to a medium saucepan.
 Heat over medium heat, stirring regularly, until the mixture comes to a boil.

 - Step 3: Lower the heat to medium low.
-Vigorously simmer the mixture until it thickens slightly and reduced to 2 cups.
-On my stovetop, a “vigorous simmer” was achieved with the burner a touch lower than medium-low.
+Simmer actively, but gently, until it thickens slightly and reduces to 2 cups.
+On my stovetop, a “gentle, active simmer” was achieved with the burner a touch lower than medium-low.

-- Step 6: Strain the mixture to remove the lemon zest if you like, then divide between 6 small ramekins.
+- Step 6: Strain the mixture to remove the lemon zest and any curds, then divide between 6 small ramekins.
 Chill uncovered for at least 3 hours before serving.

 FAQ

-- Can I reduce the sugar?
 The sugar in this dessert is doing more than sweetening.
-It ensures the creation of a smooth (vs. lumpy) curd and a lovely silky texture to the finished dessert.
+It ensures the creation of a smooth curd and a lovely silky texture to the finished dessert.
 It’s also intended, of course, to balance the tart lemon flavour.
-My advice would be to try it as written once.
-If you find it too sweet, remove a tablespoon or so of the sugar the next time you make it until you find your sweet spot flavour-wise.
+My advice would be to try it as written first.
+I think you’ll find it’s perfectly balanced.
+If you so find it too sweet, remove a Tablespoon of the sugar the next time you make it until you find your sweet spot flavour-wise, keeping in mind that reducing it too much might affect the quality of the finished posset.

 - Even though the posset just has a few simple ingredients and is pretty simple to make, it is important that you follow the directions carefully, in terms of simmering level, simmering time and making sure it cooks down to exactly 2 cups of liquid.
 Have a measuring cup handy to test it regularly.
 This simmering process is cooking off the water in the cream, leaving the perfect amount of butterfat to react with the lemon juice you will be adding later, for a perfectly textured finished dish.

-- This is not the type of dessert where you definitely don’t need a large serving to be satisfied.
+- This is a little-goes-a-long-way dessert, so you definitely don’t need a large serving to be satisfied.
 It is best enjoyed in very small servings, in my opinion.
 The 2 cups of liquid could definitely be distributed between 5 or even 6 serving dishes.
 It may seem small, but it’s a little-goes-a-long-way dessert.

 Get the Recipe: Simply Perfect Lemon Posset